• Skip to main content

 Okay, so while they are pretty simple little snacks, they can be a little tricky to get right.

 The step-by-step method can be found in the recipe card below.
-However, to help you churn out perfect little pikelets, you need to keep these 5 golden rules in mind:
+However, to help you churn out perfect little pikelets, keep these 5 golden rules in mind:

 • Do not over-mix the batter.
 Whisk until just combined.